 When are results typically available?
-The next December
+The December following administration of the NSSE

 The NSSE measures student perceptions of academic challenge, active and collaborative learning, student-faculty interactions, enriching educational experiences, and supportiveness of the campus environment.

 To whom are the results regularly distributed?
 President, VPAD, Division Heads, and Assessment Committee